MarkNenadov/bashlilly/README.md

 ---

 safe_move
--> A "do no harm" move function which returns "true" if the move occurred or "false" if it didn't
+-> A "do no harm" move function (returns 0 if the file was moved, 1 otherwise) Sample Script:

-Sample Script:

 ```